You're right, it was mega in Melbourne on Sunday.

 Talking of heroes (all sexes included but not limited to Ferdy Alonso, Shane Robert van Gisbergen, Molly and Coral Taylor), Sotheby's New York is selling two Rolex Daytona watches "from the storied collection of the legendary movie star, director, race car driver, philanthropist and family man, Paul Newman".
 More importantly for Ferdy, the old bloke and me, Paul won his last race at 82.

-Paul’s “Drive slowly, Joanne” big red Rolex sold for $8.8m in 2020 but in 2017 Paul’s own Daytona, a gift from actor wife Joanne Woodward and engraved with “Drive Carefully Me”, brought $26m.
-“Many people are saying this is the greatest watch on the planet,” vintage Rolex collector and CEO Geoff Hess told Forbes.
-“This watch transcends watch collecting, it transcends the watch community.”
+Paul's "Drive slowly, Joanne" big red Rolex sold for $8.8m in 2020 but in 2017 Paul's own Daytona, a gift from actor wife Joanne Woodward and engraved with "Drive Carefully Me", brought $26m.
 Look for $3m-$4m for each of these two.